Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Google WorkspaceColdRelay

-Annual domain cost$1,200 (100 domains)$24 (2 domains)
+Annual domain cost$1,200 (100 domains)$36 (3 domains)

-Annual warmup cost$2,400$0 (included)
+Annual warmup cost$5,000 (Mailreach at low-tier)$0 (included)

-Total annual cost$20,880$4,824
+Total annual cost~$23,480~$2,076

-Annual savings$16,056
+Annual savings$21,400+

-That's $16,000+ per year in savings at just 200 mailboxes.
-At 500+ mailboxes, the savings exceed $40,000/year.
+That's $21,000+ per year in savings at just 200 mailboxes.
+At 500+ mailboxes, the savings exceed $190K/year.
+At 1,000+ mailboxes, $380K/year.

 The Verdict

 Google Workspace was the right choice when cold email infrastructure didn't exist as a category.
-In 2026, it's the expensive, risky, operationally painful option for anyone beyond small-scale outbound.
+In 2026, it's the expensive, ToS-violating, risky, operationally painful option for anyone beyond small-scale outbound.

 Now you have.